jwworth/til/git/show-how-a-file-is-ignored-in-git.md

-# Show How A File Is Ignored in Git
+# Show How A File Is Ignored In Git

 Today I solved a mystery: a file was being Git-ignored in a new project that didn't have a `.gitignore`.
 Here's me learning this by trying and failing to add it: